-Former Runaways Bassist Jackie Fox Wins $34,000 on ‘Jeopardy!’
+Former Runaways Bassist Jackie Fox Wins $87,000 on ‘Jeopardy!’

+12/20 UPDATE: Fuchs didn't retain her title on her fifth day.
+But it's possible that she was off her game because of a medical emergency that took place during the taping.
+As she told TMZ, she'd been having some stomach issues that affected her ability to eat properly.
+It resulted in a "really serious hyperglycemic episode that I thought was a stroke at the time that I had it.
+I couldn’t get my hands to work.
+My brain was seeing one thing and mouth was saying another.”

-Former Runaways bassist Jackie Fox recently won $34,089 during two winning appearances on the long-running TV quiz show Jepoardy!
+Former Runaways bassist Jackie Fox has continued her winning ways on the long-running TV quiz show Jeopardy!
+After four days, she has earned $87,089, and will remain on the show as long as she keeps winning.

-She secured $14,200 on Dec.
-14 then went on to gain a further $19,889 on Monday, appearing under her real name of Jackie Fuchs.
-It was reported that two questions concerned music, and while no one got the one about singer SZA, she provided the answer-as-question “What is ‘Rock Lobster’?” referring to the B-52s song, correctly.
+Appearing under her real name of Jackie Fuchs, she secured $14,200 on Dec.
+14, then went on to gain a further $19,889 on Monday, $24,600 on Tuesday and $28,400 on Wednesday.
+She prevailed in the Final Jeopardy! round by correctly identifying poet Dylan Thomas based on the address of his birthplace.
+You can check out the entire Dec.
+19 episode below.

 When she joined the Runaways in 1975, Fox abandoned an early admission to the University of California, where she was going to study mathematics.
 She quit the band two years later, unhappy with backstage relations, and went on to work behind the scenes in promotions.
 She later became a Los Angeles-based attorney in the field of entertainment.
 Her game-show appearances stretch back to 1980, when she was a contestant on The Dating Game.
 In 2013 she took part in an episode of The Chase and Who Wants to Be a Millionaire?